Experience koyo, or the fall colors, in Japan and discover why the great weather and vibrant colors make this a great time to visit.

 Plan your trip:

 November is your prime month to travel!
 Northern Japan begins to experience the colors changing as early as September.
 The farther south you go the the later the colors can change.
-Each year a calendar is put out letting you know approximately when the best time to view the colors will be.
-JR guide.
+Each year a calendar is put out letting you know approximately when the best time to view the colors will be by the JR guide.
 We saw Miyajima, Shodoshima, Kyushu and Sandankyo in November, and they were perfect!